xpqz/dyalog-docs/language-reference-guide/docs/system-functions/shell.md

 The callback is invoked when:

-- The internal buffer for the given stream is full.
+- the internal buffer for the given stream is full.
-- There is data in the internal buffer, but no I/O is immediately possible between the interpreter and the child process.
+- there is data in the internal buffer, but no I/O is immediately possible between the interpreter and the child process.
-- There is data in the internal buffer, and the child process has finished running.
+- there is data in the internal buffer, and the child process has finished running.

-Depending on the type or encoding, some of these conditions could happen when the buffer contains a number of bytes which do not make up a full item, such as when the buffer is full and the last byte is only 1 of multiple needed to encode a UTF-8 character.
+Depending on the type or encoding, some of these conditions could happen when the buffer contains a number of bytes which do not make up a full item, such as when the buffer is full and the last byte is only one of multiple needed to encode a UTF-8 character.
 When this happens, the bytes for the partial item are left for the next invocation of the callback function.

 ### Input
 Controls input stream redirections.
 The value must describe a set of redirections, in one of the following formats:

-- A 2-column matrix.
+- a two-column matrix.
-- A 2-element vector.
+- a two-element vector.
-- A vector of 2-element vectors.
+- a vector of two-element vectors.

-Each row or 2-element vector should be of the form `(Stream Source)`, where `Stream` is the integer stream number, and `Source` is one of the possible sources described in the table below.
+Each row or two-element vector should be of the form `(Stream Source)`, where `Stream` is the integer stream number, and `Source` is one of the possible sources described in the table below.
 Any input the child process tries to read on its stream `Stream` will come from the specified source.

 | Format | Description |